dhadjhenni/sign-up-form/README.md

 # Sign Up Form

-This an HTML/CSS template built from scratch for an exercice in [The Odin Project](https://www.theodinproject.com) Front-End course.
+This an HTML/CSS template built from scratch.

 I decided to make an example to showcase my skills.